 Digital Detox: Helping Teens Unplug in a Virtual World

-Youth are spending more time in front of their screens due to virtual learning, but how do you help them find a balance between being connected and unplugging?
+Young people are spending more time in front of their screens than ever, but how do you help them find a balance between being connected and unplugging?

 The most critical component to unplugging, for both adults and children, is finding structured activities that are enjoyable and completely away from the screen.
 This is known as unplugging from your phones and plugging into the community, namely being outdoors and engaging in hands-on projects.
 Human interaction and connection is critical to our development, and finding ways to implement these connections within the structure of what’s already routine is what’s key to remaining invested.